In this tutorial, the Bash script checks whether a directory exists or not.

 -Check directory exists using ternary syntax

-Alternatively, the ternary conditional expression uses in place of if conditional expressions.
+Alternatively, the ternary conditional expression is used in place of if conditional expressions.

 Here is an example conditional expression